kenderb/MCA-social/README.md

-# Social media app with Ruby on Rails
+# Twitter redesign Ruby on Rails Capstone project.

 > I base this Project on the Twitter web app.
 This project is a capstone project for Ruby on Rails framework.
 I learned a lot while I was doing the app; It was challenging at the beginning, but I overcome all the difficulties and I created a full stack application.
+>
+> Gregoire Vella created the original design, you can see it [here](https://glacial-cove-94894.herokuapp.com/)

 ## Diagram for the App